Act of Consolidation, 1854: Consolidation

 There had been several unsuccessful proposals at consolidation before 1854.
 The main opposition of consolidation came from the Whig Party.
 The Whigs usually dominated Philadelphia City elections while the outlying districts were dominated by the Democrats and the Whigs feared they would lose power within the city.
 With support from all the city's major newspapers, and the end of the Whig party's existence around that time, the consolidation overcame opposition and the issue was brought to the Pennsylvania General Assembly.

 Eli Kirk Price brought the issue to the Pennsylvania Senate while Matthias W. Baldwin and William C. Patterson brought it to the House of Representatives.
 A bill was produced on December 20, 1853, and by January 31, 1854, the bill had passed both houses.
 The bill was then brought to Governor William Bigler, who was in Erie, Pennsylvania.
 Bigler was awoken out of bed before midnight on February 2 and signed the bill into law.
 The signing was rushed because several districts were considering assuming new debts for railroad loans and other projects, with the expectation that the consolidated city would pay instead.

 The Act of Consolidation, along with creating Philadelphia's modern border, gave executive power to a mayor who would be elected every two years.
 The mayor was given substantial control of the police department and control of municipal administration and executive departments with oversight and control of the budget from the city council.

 On March 11 there was a large celebration for the consolidation.
 Governor Bigler, members of the legislature, and chief officers of the state visited the city for the celebration.
 Events included an excursion on the Delaware River, a ball at the Philadelphia Chinese Museum and a banquet at the Sansom Street Hall the next day.

 Although the city and county now shared the same boundaries, a number of city and county functions remained separate.
 Many of these functions were overseen by "City Commissioners" who were elected separately from the city council and mayor.
 In 1951, the state constitution was amended to allow cities and counties to fully merge, and Philadelphia voters adopted a new home rule charter that merged nearly all city and county institutions.
 The new charter took effect in January 1952.
 Although Philadelphia County has effectively been a legal nullity since then, the county row offices still exist, though all except the Register of Wills are subject to city civil service rules.
+Ongoing measures consolidated authority, advancing administrative transitions, sustaining effective, viable executive norms.